Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/🟥I2211 - Java Object Oriented Programming/🟦1 # Java/🟩8 @ Polymorphism & Dynamic Binding.md

 long length3 = ((ArrayList)obj).lentg();    //Runtime Error
 											//The compiler doesnt catch this error
-											//because it assumes ArrayList inherits from oBject
+											//because it knows that ArrayList inherits from Object
 											//However when typecasting, it doesnt find it equal to the actual type
-											//and results in an erro
+											//and results in an error
 ```
 This is called `Dynamic Binding`